damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.md

 * We aim to do swag in a way that doesn't cost us a lot of time to execute => self serve => [web shop](https://gitlab.mybrightsites.com/)
 * With a webshop you can just give people credit, they can pick what they want and provide shipping info.
-* Of course we need [stickers](http://opensource.com/business/15/11/open-source-stickers).
+* Of course we have [stickers](http://opensource.com/business/15/11/open-source-stickers).
 Also working on special edition stickers for contributors, GitLab Club members.
 * We aim to make our sag delight an or be useful.
 * Making limited edition swag for the community to collect.